AdrienHorgnies/bcqueue/README.md

 - The block time : The time between successive blocks mining time.
 - The block size : The number of transactions per block
 - The waiting room size : The number of transactions in the waiting room.
+- Unconfirmed transactions : The number of transactions unconfirmed per fee.

 ## Execution time